 Inflation is still surging and some Democrats see one culprit: Greedy companies

-The latest inflation report is due out Wednesday, and it's likely to show what most Americans already know: Prices continue to climb rapidly, with data for December expected to show the biggest hit to consumers' pocketbooks in nearly 40 years.
+The latest inflation report shows what most Americans already know: Prices are still climbing rapidly.

+The Labor Department said Wednesday that consumer prices in December were up 7% from a year ago — the biggest hit to family pocketbooks in around 40 years.

-That has many people asking who or what is to blame for prices, which jumped 6.8% in November.
+That has many people asking who or what is to blame for soaring prices.
 For some progressives, one clear culprit stands out: corporations trying to fatten their bottom lines.

 "We can't overlook the role that concentrated corporate power has played in creating the conditions for price gouging," Sen. Elizabeth Warren, D-Mass., said during Federal Reserve Chairman Jerome Powell's confirmation hearing Tuesday.